h4wk590/ADGISA/GEOG501/Lab 02/Lab2_Aidan_Brown.md

 What is the area in hectares of fire response zone C1 (rounded to zero decimals)?

-- Area in hectares of zone C1 is 215.0.
+- Area in hectares of zone C1 is 215.0 Ha.

 ## Deliverable 8